The most beautiful places in Naples and surroundings for walks and hikes between lakes, mountains and nature reserves.

 The Path of the Gods

 The Path of the Gods is one long walk on the Lattari Mountains, on the Amalfi Coast, which starts from the hamlet of Bomerano di Agerola to reach the town of Nocelle, in Positano.
-It's a'excursion of 10 km that we recommend to do in spring or summer, in any case with a beautiful day, in order to fully enjoy the beautiful landscapes.
+It's a'excursion of 10 km which is recommended to do in spring or summer, in any case with a beautiful day, to fully enjoy the beautiful landscapes.
 The walk is divided into High Path, which also includes a section that starts from Vico Equense, e Low Path, the most famous.
 This is almost all downhill, although there are some steps and climbs, it lasts about 5 hours and faces a vertical drop of 600 meters.
 You walk immersed in silence, in complete fusion with nature, discovering the Biscotto Cave, the Monte Serra pass and the Vallone Grarelle.
 Impossible not to be enchanted by the panoramic views with the beautiful Capri.

 Address: Departure from Bomerano, fraction of Agerola - 80051 Pianillo (Naples)

 The hike on Mount Faito, one of the peaks of the Lattari Mountains, will lead up to approx 1130 meters high allowing the view of beautiful views of the Amalfi Coast.
 They can be done various routes, like the route from Campo del Pero to Monte Cerasuolo, from Campo del Pero to Croce della Conocchia, to the Casa del Monaco resort through the woods or from the Sports Center in Moiano on the mule track, which is the ancient road to Monte .
 On each of the chosen streets you can stop in the streets for picnics, meet grazing animals like horses or even indulge in the search for mushrooms and truffles.
 There is no lack of trees like monumental beeches and maples, but also natural cavities and springs.